AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 To link YouTube URLs to your web application:

-1. Navigate to the *YouTube published* video asset whose URL you want to copy, then select it.
+1. Navigate to the *YouTube published* video asset whose URL that you want to copy, then select it.

    Remember that YouTube URLs are only available to copy *after* you have first *published* the video assets to YouTube.